 SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of NextEra Energy, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of July 25, 2023 - (NYSE: NEE)

-NEW YORK, June 14, 2023 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of NextEra Energy, Inc.
+NEW YORK, June 21, 2023 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of NextEra Energy, Inc..

 Shareholders who purchased shares of NEE during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.